Autobianchi Y10: 1986

-In 1986 new versions were added and some of them were less expensive.
+In 1986, new versions were added and some of them were less expensive.
 The range included models from Fire, Fire LX, Touring and Turbo.
 All had the required height adjustable steering wheel.
 The sales finally began to grow.
-At the end of 1986 a 4WD version was introduced and the total production of all models in 1986 was of 80,403.
+At the end of 1986 a 4WD version was introduced; total production of all models in 1986 was 80,403 units.

 Y10 Fire: The new entry-level version, the Fire, was now standard equipment with a lower price, estimated at one million lire.
-This model was recognizable by the front with a frame in matte black and black grille, (in contrast to Fire '85 that had a polished stainless steel frame and a grid in silver), the taillights were simplified and asymmetrical, with only a reversing light to the right and only one headlight on the left rear fog light.
+This model was recognizable by the front with a frame in matte black and black grille, (in contrast to the 1985 Fire, which had a polished stainless steel frame and a grid in silver), the taillights were simplified and asymmetrical, with only a reversing light to the right and only one headlight on the left rear fog light.
 Inside had cloth upholstery and a new dashboard.
 There were no doors on compartments or drawers.

 Y10 Fire LX: Between the Fire and the Touring was a new model, the Fire LX.
-In essence, it was the '85 version of Fire, and differed from the new basic version.
+In essence, it was the 1985 version of the Fire, and differed from the new basic version.
 It looked richer and had self-closing drawers and compartments, was upholstered in Alcantara.
 Electric windows, central locking, an overhead digital clock, Borletti Veglia Flash and reading lights were all standard.

 Y10 Touring: The Touring version remained unchanged in price but offered more equipment that included front electric windows, central locking and a digital clock.
-The engine remained the same, the classic 1049 cc aspirated.
+The engine remained the same, the naturally aspirated 1049 cc four.

 Y10 Turbo: The Y10 Turbo (similar to the Touring) offered standard front electric windows, central locking and an internal digital clock.
 It had an improved finish from previous models with better plastic assembled products.
+Some models offered rear electric windows, digital clima-control and Alcantara interior.